aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 The `buildSpec` option is required in this case.

-Here's an AWS CodeBuild project with no source which simply prints `Hello, CodeBuild!`:
+Here's a CodeBuild project with no source which simply prints `Hello, CodeBuild!`:

 [Minimal Example](./test/integ.defaults.lit.ts)